-So what foods were available to the ancient Greeks?
-How and what did they eat?
-They ate like us.
-They had three meals a day.
-They woke and ate breakfast, they broke from work at midday for lunch, then they ended the day with dinner and perhaps a little dessert.
+Some foods, like pasteli (Greek sesame honey candy), have undoubtedly been around a long time.
+But unfortunately, historians may never know for sure about ingredients and dishes in ancient Greek food.
+In terms of their eating style, the ancient Greeks ate as in modern times, with three meals a day.
+They woke and ate breakfast, they broke from work at midday for lunch, and then they ended the day with dinner and perhaps a little dessert.

 They also drank kykeon (κυκεών), a combination of barley gruel, water (or wine), herbs, and goat cheese in an almost shake-like consistency.

+Dessert was a simple enjoyment during ancient Greek times; there weren't elaborate confections as seen today.
 Raw sugar was unknown to the ancient Greeks, so honey was the main sweetener.
 Cheeses, figs, or olives drizzled with honey provided a typical ending to an evening meal.